Large deviations for cluster size distributions in a continuous classical many-body system: Introduction

 Theorem~\ref{thm:unif} is proved in Section~\ref{sec-proofThm17}.
-One can see from the proof that one can choose $\overline \rho=(2\alpha+2R)^{-d}$.
+One can see from the proof that one can choose $\overline\rho=(2\alpha +2R)^{-d}$.
 It follows in particular that the $\Gamma$-convergence and the two convergences from Corollary~\ref{Cor-MinimConv} can be strengthened to convergence for just taking $\beta\to\infty$, uniformly in $\rho\in(0,\overline\rho]$, with an error of order $\beta^{-1} \log \beta$.
-This form of the error order term is an artefact of the assumption of H\"older continuity; the constant $C$ depends on the H\"older parameter.
+This form of the error order term is an artefact of the assumption of H\"older continuity; the constant $C$ depends on the H\" older parameter.

-Note that \eqref{eq:smallnu} implies that, in the case $\nu <\nu^*$, for every $K \in \N$, the fraction of particles in clusters of size $ \leq K$ is bounded by
+Note that \eqref{eq:smallnu} implies that, in the case $\nu<\nu^*$, for every $K \in\N$, the fraction of particles in clusters of size $ \leq K$ is bounded by

-This shows that, as $\beta\to\infty$, for some choices of $K=K_\beta\to\infty$, the fraction of particles in clusters of size $\leq K_\beta$ vanishes, i.e., the average cluster size becomes very large.
-Note that the law of large numbers in \eqref{LLN<} in Corollary~\ref{Cor-LLN} may, under Assumptions~\ref{ass:hoelder} and \ref{ass:maxdist}, be proved also with $K$ replaced by $K_\beta$.
+This shows that, as $\beta\to\infty$, for some choices of $K=K_\beta\to \infty$, the fraction of particles in clusters of size $\leq K_\beta$ vanishes; that is, the average cluster size becomes very large.
+Note that the law of large numbers in \eqref{LLN<} in Corollary~\ref {Cor-LLN} may, under Assumptions~\ref{ass:hoelder} and \ref {ass:maxdist}, be proved also with $K$ replaced by $K_\beta$.